fglock/Perlito/README-perlito5-Java.md

       - file permissions for setuid, setgid, and sticky bit are not implemented
       - some signals are not available in Java.

-  - no `goto LABEL`
-      - `goto &code` works, but it doesn't do a tail-call
-      - Text::Balanced module doesn't work
-      - File::Copy module doesn't work

 Build using make
 ----------------